CyberNaught-XyZ/gh-horoscope/README.md

 *May your builds be green, your merge conflicts be minimal, and your coffee be strong!* ✨🔮✨

 P.S. - Yes, I know I spent too much time on the ASCII art.
 No, I don't regret it.
 Yes, there are probably bugs.
 No, I won't fix them unless they're really embarrassing.
+P.S.S - Now back to playing the best of Konami! 🎮